microsoft/FluidFramework/examples/utils/migration-tools/README.md

 }

 // Ensuring the IRuntimeFactory knows how to create a model on demand with a CreateModelCallback
-// and the instantiateMigratableRuntime helper.
+// and the loadMigratableRuntime helper.

 const createModel = async (
 	runtime: IContainerRuntime,